 In this course, students apply methods for conducting research projects and analyzing information to answer research questions and test hypotheses.
 The course surveys advanced quantitative methods such as path analysis and structural equation modeling (SEM).
 The course involves the submission of a complete research proposal pilot study submission to the IRB, as well as collection and analysis of data.
 It includes executing and writing up the results of a research study.
 It also includes dialogues that cover key issues in measurement in quantitative research, statement of testable hypotheses, presentation of statistical analysis, and interpretation of research findings.
 Throughout the course process, students are called upon to improve scholarly writing techniques and explore skills needed to successfully design and execute a PhD dissertation.
 LEAD 740 and LEAD 871 are prerequisites to this course.

-Courses in the research curriculum include Foundations of Research Methodology and Qualitative and Quantitative Methodologies.
+Courses in the research curriculum include: Academic Inquiry, Writing, & Reflexivity, Foundations of Research Methodology, and Qualitative and Quantitative Methodologies.